intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 ```

 3. If you would like to run Inception ResNet V2 inference and test for
 accuracy, you will need the full ImageNet dataset.
-Running for latency
+Running for online
-and throughput do not require the ImageNet dataset.
+and batch inference do not require the ImageNet dataset.

 Register and download the
 [ImageNet dataset](http://image-net.org/download-images).